 Read more: Accelerate your submittals workflows: New functionality in Autodesk Construction Cloud

 The submittal process involves dozens of people submitting and approving product data, shop drawings, and closeouts to ensure that the building is being built according to the specifications.
 While it’s important for external individuals to be able to fully participate in the submittal workflow, it’s just as important that sensitive project information is kept private.
-Utilize technology that provides you with both flexibility and control to assign submittals to non-project members at the click of a button.
+Utilize technology that provides you with both flexibility and control to assign submittals to non-project stakeholders at the click of a button.

 Without being added to the project, subcontractors, vendors, and designers can submit or review submittals all through email.
 Since external partners don’t have to be added to the project itself, private information including sheets, annotations, and documents can always be kept confidential–and the project can keep moving forward.

-The submittal process has many steps before approved documents get shared with the field team to start building.
+The construction submittal process has many steps before approved documents get shared with the field team to start building.
 From the vendor or subcontractor uploading submittals all the way to the design team or consultant approving them, no extra time should be wasted getting partners set up on your submittal tracking system.

 Utilize construction submittal software that sends approval alerts via email.
 When approvers receive notifications straight to their inbox that submittal items have been assigned to them, it improves accountability, transparency, and empowers them to send responses faster.